Boost Your Business!

 William:

-Now next is the brandable base sales deck.
-This allows you to at least create an overview of your company or at least of the services that you’re about to put forward.
+Next is the brandable base sales deck, which will allow you to create an overview of your company or at least of the services you’re about to put forward.

 William:

-But it’s just an overview, cause the next one, the next two is probably, where how specific it can get.
-But with the brandable base sales deck at least you’re approaching them from a holistic approach.
+But it’s just an overview cause the next one, the next two is probably, where how specific it can get.
+But with the brandable base sales deck, at least you’re approaching them holistically.

 Bernard:

-These are the sales guides, but part of, but part of what comprises these are the site audits, the product catalogues, the white papers, the case studies.
+These are the sales guides that contain the site audits, the product catalogs, the white papers, and the case studies.
 All of these are available inside the Dashboard.

 William:

-Next you have a website a website audit guide.
-So it also allows you to understand how our site audit works, It’ll help you explain what the site audit’s all about.
-And this will help you to pinpoint which ones you want to talk about exactly.
+Next, you have a website audit guide.
+So it also allows you to understand how our site audit works.
+It’ll help you explain what the site audit’s all about.
+And this will help you to pinpoint which ones you want to talk about.

 Bernard:

-Alright, and I think, that’s about all we have for acing your next sales pitch and I hope it’s added a lot of value.
-Now, we won’t conclude the webinar just yet because we did promise that we’d address some of your questions and we had several during the course of the, we had several during the course of the webinar.
+I think that’s all we have for acing your next sales pitch, and I hope it’s added a lot of value.
+We won’t conclude the webinar just yet because we promised to address some of your questions, and we had several during the course of the webinar.

 {slide: Q&A Session}